Promoting Participation in Discussions

 Role Play

 • Provide activities that encourage active participation.
 Assign or allow students to select roles in discussion.
-For example, one student can be assigned to be the Sumarizer for a group.
-Another can be the Questioner who asks for clarification.
+For example, one student can be assigned to be the sumarizer for a group.
+Another can be the questioner who asks for clarification.

 Apprenticeship